Jannyboy11/SignShop/README.md

 Then, per usual for a [maven](https://maven.apache.org/) project, run `mvn clean package` to compile the SignShop jar.
 Since I'm using the --release compiler option, JDK 9 or higher is required to compile the plugin, but it'll still run on Java 8 runtime environments for now.

+## Known issues
+- Signs have to be on top of the chests for now
+- Shop incorrectly report that they're out of stock even though they're not.